If you plan to visit the Empire State Building at night, you will surely to have many questions.

 Empire State Building’s night lights use specific colors associated with the occasion, holiday, organization, or country.

-Locals and tourists are usually curious to know the colors’ meanings.
+Locals and tourists are usually curious to know the meanings of the colors that adorn the Empire State Building.

-These colors don’t have individual meanings.
-Their meaning depends on why the colors are projected on the building.
+These colors don’t actually have individual meanings, but their meaning depends on why the colors are projected on the building.

 Here are some examples of how and why the Empire State uses colored lights to express its solidarity with different occasions and causes.